AdamMatolak11/KUBOT/README.md

 - **Message Modification**: Replaces the ending period (`.`) with a `@Kubo` mention or appends it if no period is found.
 - **Bot Management**: Slash commands to activate and deactivate the bot (only for the bot owner).
 - **Bot Stats**: Shows the bot’s uptime and message count.
+- **Message Cleanup**: Removes all bot messages from a channel using `/kuboclear`.
 - **Real-time Updates**: The bot processes and modifies messages in real-time.
-- **Bot Permission Management**: Ensure the bot has the necessary permissions to manage messages and interact with users.
+- **Bot Permission Management**: Ensures the bot has the necessary permissions to manage messages and interact with users.

 ## 📦 Requirements
 - Python 3.8+